madetech/blog/posts/migrations.md

-# Migrations

- * What migrations are
- * How they affect schema.rb
- * Onboarding new devs should use rake db:setup
- * Reseting DB, rake db:reset
- * Seeds - app critical data you need
- * Break out into multiple files
- * Pushing changes through a pipeline
- * Keeping seeds up to date
- * Make seeds indomepedant
- * Graveyarding migrations

-Are you able to delete all of your migrations in your Rails app, drop your database and get up and running again in less than a minute or two?
-If the answer is no, then that means you're probably not treating the data your app depends on seriously enough.
+# Migrations, seeds and pipelines

+Most apps you write rely on data that is essential for it to work.
+That data defines your business logic as much as the code.
+That data should be represented _in_ code.

+If you're currently doing that correctly, you'd be able to delete your database and migration files, and be in a production-like state in less than a minute with a couple of commands.
+You don't want to have to manually setup—or try and remember—what data you need so that you're in a position to code if you're starting afresh.

+You should only need to run `rake db:setup` or `rake db:reset` if you've already got a database created.
+These commands will handle the setting up of the structure (or schema) of your database, and the data that it contains.

+## Structure

-Migrations are a means to alter your database schema, but also potentially alter the data contained within it too.
-As you're building your app, you write migrations as you go along.
-When you run `rake db:migrate`, your `db/schema.rb` file is updated to reflect your current schema.
-When you run a migration, the changes are applied in this file, and then the version is updated at the top to reflect the timestamp of the latest migration.
+As you're building your app, you write migrations incrementally as you go along.
+You run `rake db:migrate` so that your database structure is altered and for the changes to be reflected in your `db/schema.rb` file.
+This is the single source of truth for the current structure of your database.

-When you or another developer wants to work on the project, they should be able to just run `rake db:setup` in order for your database to be created, and for the current version of your schema to be setup too.
-There's no need to run through `rake db:migrate` for a fresh project clone, as `schema.rb` is the single source of truth.
+When you or another developer wants to work on the project, you should be able to just run `rake db:setup` in order for the database to be created, and for the current version of your schema to be setup.
+There's no need to run the migrations for a fresh project clone.
+Why run through each migration sequentially when `db/schema.rb` has the end result?

-As you continue to develop the project in a team, you'll use `rake db:migrate` to get the latest changes.
+As you continue to develop the project in a team, you'll want to run `rake db:migrate` to get the latest changes that differ from what you already have.

+## Data

-Along with a database schema, your app probably also depends on a set of data being present in the database for it to function.
-This is app critical.
-It might be a list of categories, or an admin user for example.
-You might either use a migration to populate this data, or do this manually via an admin interface or the Rails console.
-But the thing to keep in mind is that your `schema.rb` file is only used for your db structure.
-Any data you add to the database, isn't persisted anywhere.
-So if you have to reset your database, or someone new works on the project, if they run a `rake db:setup` they'll get a DB with the correct structure and zero data.
+Migrations are a means to alter your database schema, but also can potentially be used to alter the data contained within it.
+You might have used a migration to populate your app data, or have done it manually via an admin interface or the Rails console.
+But the thing to bear in mind is that your `db/schema.rb` file only contains your database structure.
+The data you add to the database isn't persisted anywhere in code.
+So if you have to reset your database, or someone new works on the project, if they run a `rake db:setup` they'll get a database with the correct structure and zero data.

-This is where `seeds.rb` comes in.
-This file is to data what `schema.rb` is for structure.
+This is where `db/seeds.rb` comes in handy.
+This file is to data what `db/schema.rb` is for the structure.
 The difference though is that you have to manage this file yourself.
-When you create a migration that alters the data somehow, Rails won't be updating the `seeds.rb` file for you.
+When you create a migration that alters the data somehow, Rails won't be updating the `db/seeds.rb` file for you.

-When you run `rake db:setup` or `rake db:reset` Rails will create/empty your database, load your current schema, and then run the `seeds.rb` file to populate  it.
-So by keeping your `seeds.rb` file in sync with the data your app requires, with a single command, you can get yourself or others up to speed much quicker.
+When you run `rake db:setup` or `rake db:reset` Rails will create/empty your database, load your current schema, and then run the `db/seeds.rb` file to populate  the database.
+By mirroring the data your app requires in code in the `db/seeds.rb` file, you can get yourself or others up to speed much quicker.
+That may be a set of categories, tags or users, for example.

-You should try and write your seed code so that it's idempotent.
-That is, if you run it multiple times, you won't get duplicated data added.
-If you're using ActiveRecord, that's where `find_or_create_by!` comes in very handy.
+Breaking down your seed data into multiple files helps you organise it into logical pieces. `require_relative` is your friend to load in additional files.
+Setting up a bunch of users?
+Throw that all in a `db/seeds/users.rb` file.
+Then `require_relative('seeds/users.rb')` in your `db/seeds.rb` file.

+## Up the pipeline

 This isn't to say that you should stop writing migrations to get your data into your database.
-You probably have a Continuous Delivery pipeline (right?) where you need to get seed data up to your production environment.
-Put that in a migration.
-But just be sure to make sure that code
+You'll want to get the data into your local environment via a migration as you want to be sure it works fine for others.
+Also, because you probably have a Continuous Delivery pipeline (right?) where you need to get seed data up to your production environment.
+That migration will be run eventually on a production environment.
+But just be sure to make sure that whatever data changes the migration is making, that they are reflected in the seed data too.

+## Graveyarding

+Once your migrations have been pushed through your pipeline, and your `db/seeds.rb` file is current, it's safe to delete your old migrations.
+Though I'd recommend keeping the last 5 just in case you're developing, trying something out, and may need to revert back.

+## Summary

+Discipline is essential.
+And the best way to make sure you're disciplined is to not be afraid to run a `rake db:reset` every so often.
+If there's something you find yourself manually adding to the data, it probably belongs in a seed.
+If you're ever tempted to add something to the db that is essential and should be in code, then:

+ 1. Write a migration with the change
+ 2. Ensure that the data migration is changing is reflected in `db/seeds.rb` so that if you `rake db:reset` you'd have the same state of data
+ 3. Push the migration through your pipeline
+ 4. Remove all but the last 5 migrations in your project to keep things clean